Self-nasu/intern-assessment/README.md

 3. `npm install`
 4. `node server.js`

+5. Make Sure That YOu Have .env File in Your backend folder

 **Note**: You will need to set up the environment variables.
 The `.env` file should contain:
 - A **JWT key** for password encoding
 - A **MongoDB connection string**